sanne88/cyber8420projectopenmrs/AssuranceCases-SoftwareSecurityEngineering.md

 Gopinath worked on the authentication usecase as well as reviewed other's work on github.

 Vidya worked on API Assurance case .She fetched information from openMRS documentation about API and possible security layers.
 Also she proposed additional layer of security that can be possible for openMRS.

+Carl has worked on the Login session hijacking use case and submitted the assurance case and respective assessment.

+**Team Contribution:**

+What we did well:

+This time, we've initiated our internal discussions ahead of schedule and have allocated tasks accordingly.

+What can we improve:

+Planning ahead for submissions can prevent delays.
+It's also helpful if everyone on the team proofreads the document to catch any missing or needed additions.